AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>
 <p align="center">

-**Figure 5:** This was a graph of ideal velocity cycle from [McCann et. al, 2018](https://github.com/AguaClara/ram_pump/blob/master/Spring%202018/FinalFabricationManualRamPump.md#figure-6-equation-for-verminal-velocity-from-which-the-team-extracted-a-constant-for-head-loss). **[Fragment.
-Please change to a proper sentence.]** The red line shows the increasing velocity of the water in the drive pipe until it reaches its terminal velocity.
+**Figure 5:** The graph of ideal velocity cycle and time shows the volume of water pumped over time ([McCann et. al, 2018](https://github.com/AguaClara/ram_pump/blob/master/Spring%202018/FinalFabricationManualRamPump.md#figure-6-equation-for-verminal-velocity-from-which-the-team-extracted-a-constant-for-head-loss)).
+The red line shows the increasing velocity of the water in the drive pipe until it reaches its terminal velocity.
 The intersection of the red and blue lines indicate the point in time when the check valve closes, causing the water to decelerate rapidly.

 </p>